pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 ### Issue

 Autopilot failed to deploy to Test or Live, however deploying to Dev from Multidev was successful.
-The most common reason for this is running clear cache or `update db` using Drush or the WP-CLI failed after the code was deployed.
-Ensure that clearing the cache using Drush or the WP CLI works on the target environment.
+The most common reason for this is running clear cache or update db using Drush or the WP-CLI failed after the code was deployed.
+Ensure that clearing the cache using Drush or the WP-CLI works on the target environment.

 ### Solution

 If the Drush or WP-CLI steps failed during diagnosis, resolve any errors thrown by the CMS.

 Run the deploy to Test or Live manually.
-Autopilot will also attempt to deploy again when the updates are tested, but immediately running updates again will likely result in “UP TO DATE”, as the Dev environment already has the changes.
+Autopilot will also attempt to deploy again when the updates are tested, but immediately running updates again will likely result in a current response, as the Dev environment already has the changes.

-If these steps fail, [contact Support](/guides/support/contact-support).
+If these steps fail, contact [Support](/guides/support/contact-support).

 </Accordion>